-Courtney Faye Roland: Photos & Video of Missing Rivals Reporter
+Courtney Faye Roland: Photos & Video of Found Rivals Reporter

-Courtney Faye Roland, a sports reporter from Houston, Texas, has been reported missing by concerned family and friends after last texting her roommate that she feared she was being followed by a suspicious blue truck that tailed her to her home.
+Courtney Faye Roland, a sports reporter from Houston, Texas, was reported missing by concerned family and friends after last texting her roommate that she feared she was being followed by a suspicious blue truck that tailed her to her home.

+However, Roland has now been found alive.
+“After seeing Ms. Roland’s case in the news this morning, a passerby called us about 8:15 a.m., stating Ms. Roland was under an overpass at the 610 West Loop at Richmond.
+Our officers arrived, confirmed it was her and arranged she be checked at an area hospital,” Houston police tweeted.

+Earlier reports had claimed she was found at the at the Chik-fil-A restaurant on Post Oak and Richmond, south of the Galleria where her SUV was found overnight,” reported KHOU-TV.
+“Just after 6 a.m. a customer at the restaurant recognized Roland from the news reports and called 911.
+Police arrived, and Roland was taken to the hospital to be evaluated.”

 On her website, Courtney defines herself as a “Sports Reporter-Sidelines-Host-Producer-Videographer-Editor-Radio-Writer-Blogger.”
 Other sports journalists are helping get the word out that Courtney has vanished.
 Roland, 29, is a reporter for Rivals’ Texas A&M website, AggieYell.com.
 You can watch Courtney’s highlight reel here: